AmrutaChure/icoe-kafka-backlog/README.md

 # Kafka Platform Team – Planning Board

-Welcome to the **Kafka Platform Team’s Board**!
+Welcome to the Kafka Platform Team’s Board!
 This is central place for planning, tracking, and delivering work using a **Quarterly Planning**.
 Here you'll find how we organize OKR, features, sprints, track progress, prioritize roadmap items, and use board views effectively.

 ---